-For other Third Circuit cases evaluating the causative connection between protected activity and an adverse employment decision, see Jensen v.
+For other Court of Appeals cases evaluating the causative connection between protected activity and an adverse employment decision, see Jensen v.
 Potter, 435 F.3d 444, 449 (3d Cir.
 2006) (noting that temporal proximity and a pattern of antagonism “are not the exclusive ways to show causation” and that the element of causation in retaliation cases “is highly context-specific”); Moore v.
 City of Philadelphia, 461 F.3d 331, 352 (3d Cir.
 2006) (employee was subject to three sick-checks in his first five months of medical leave; after filing a lawsuit alleging discrimination, he was subject to sick-checks every other day; the “striking difference” in the application of the sick-check policy “would support an inference that the more aggressive enforcement “was caused by retaliatory animus.”); LeBoon v.
 Lancaster Jewish Cmty.
 Ctr.
 Ass’n, 503 F.3d 217, 233 (3d Cir.
 2007) (“Although there is no bright line rule as to what constitutes unduly suggestive temporal proximity, a gap of three months between the protected activity and the adverse action, without more, cannot create an inference of causation and defeat summary judgment.”); Qing Qin v.
 Vertex, Inc., Inc., 100 F.4th 458, 476-77 (3d Cir.
 2024) ) (overturning summary judgment for defendant because (1) the district court’s adoption “of a rigid three-week time frame as part of the temporal proximity inquiry” was a misapplication of the law; (2) one alleged claim was within the three-month range that had been held to be “unusually suggestive of retaliatory motive”; and (3) another claim with a four-month gap could nevertheless be found by a jury to be retaliatory when the decision not to promote plaintiff happened at the first promotion opportunity following his protected activity); Jones v.
 Southeastern Pa.
 Transp.
 Auth., 796 F.3d 323, 331 (3d Cir.
 2015) (rejecting the plaintiff’s argument that timing provided evidence of retaliation in a case where fewer than 12 weeks elapsed between the plaintiff’s complaint of harassment and her employer’s determination that she should be suspended without pay for committing fraud, and noting that the employer “spent [the intervening time] on a thorough investigation into her alleged malfeasance”); Connelly v.
 Lane Const.
 Corp., 809 F.3d 780, 792-93 (3d Cir.
 2016) (holding inference of causation permissible where employer “continued to rehire [plaintiff] for four years despite her complaints about co-workers, but declined to rehire her at the first such opportunity after she complained of harassment by a supervisor”; and noting that the timing – “protected activity in May 2010,” employer’s layoff of plaintiff in October 2010, and employer’s failure to rehire plaintiff in spring 2011 – should be assessed in light of “the seasonal character of [plaintiff’s] work”); Carvalho-Grevious v.
 Delaware State Univ., 851 F.3d 249, 259-63 (3d Cir.
 2017) (applying the McDonnell-Douglas burden-shifting test in reviewing the grant of summary judgment on the plaintiff’s Title VII and Section 1981 retaliation claims); Moody v.
 Atl.
 City Bd. of Educ., 870 F.3d 206, 221 (3d Cir.
 2017) (holding that “[t]he close temporal connection between [plaintiff’s] complaint and the reduction in her hours” sufficed “to provide prima facie evidence of a causal connection” where plaintiff’s “hours declined immediately following the filing of her complaint and never recovered”).